harish-371/harish-portfolio/README.md

-# Sarah Johnson Photography Portfolio
+l # Raw Captures Photography Portfolio

 A professional portfolio website for a wedding photographer built with React, JavaScript, and Tailwind CSS.